Encryption: Data-in-transit

 VPNs are encrypted tunnels for sharing data privately between systems.
 Redox leverages Internet Protocol Security (IPsec) site-to-site, policy-based VPNs.

-We have applications that run directly on the VPN server which translate MLLP into HTTPS and vice versa, meaning that we never have unencrypted MLLP being exchanged.
+We have apps that run directly on the VPN server, which translate MLLP into HTTPS and vice versa.
+This means we never have unencrypted MLLP being exchanged.
+Keep in mind that we don’t support HTTPS over VPN.

 We require that you use the IKEv2 protocol with Diffie-Hellman (DH) groups 14 or DH21 to establish VPN tunnels.